diasgab/blockchain-developer-bootcamp-final-project/README.md

 - Make sure your Metamask localhost network is in port `8545` and chain id is `1337`.
 - If you get `TXRejectedError` when sending a transaction, reset your Metamask account from Advanced settings.

+## Experimental

+- If you want to test a more "real case scenario" you could simulate a price change of a token by buying a huge amount of it using uniswap router.
+This would work only in local environment:
+- From the truffle console execute: `truffle(rinkebylocal)> exec scripts/buyer_simulator.js`

 ## Simple workflow